GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 ##### Configure the Terraform providers and state

-If you used the `bootstrap` configuration to configure the prerequisites, copy the `providers\providers.tf` and `providers\backend.tf` files from the `providers` folder in your automation bucket to the `base_environment` folder in the cloned repo.
+If you used the `bootstrap` configuration to configure the prerequisites, copy the `providers\providers.tf` and `providers\backend.tf` files from the `providers` folder in your automation bucket to the `1-base_environment` folder in the cloned repo.
 Modify the `backend.tf` by setting the `prefix` field to the name of a folder in the automation bucket where you want to store your Terraform configuration's state.
 For example, if you want to manage the Terraform state in the `tf_state/saxml` subfolder of the automation bucket set the `prefix` field to `tf_state/saxml`.

 If the automation bucket and the automation service account were provided to you by your administrator, rename the `backend.tf.tmpl` and the `providers.tf.tmpl` files to `backend.tf` and `providers.tf` and update them with your settings.